Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 | Plugin documentation | https://podheitor.com/plugins/nutanix-ahv |

-For enterprise engagements, Heitor Faria provides professional services including installation, integration with existing Bacula Directors, DR runbook design, and production go-live support.
-Retainer and per-incident support contracts are available.
+For enterprise contracts, Heitor Faria provides professional services including installation, integration with existing Bacula Directors, DR runbook design, and production go-live support.

 20. Legal / copyright